FurenchiFurai/furenchifurai.github.io/blog1A.md

 So what does this all mean?
 If you want faster performance, choose Silvers.
 If you feel Reds press to easily and want some resistance, choose Blacks.
 Red is the most basic and easy to use one, so choose it if you are not sure what else you like.

-Pictured (from left to right) are Red, Silver and Black
+Pictured (from left to right) are Red, Silver and Black.

 ![redswitch](https://mechanicalkeyboards.com/switches/images/Cherry_MX_Red_Switch_eb4bf_thumb.png) ![silverswitch](https://mechanicalkeyboards.com/switches/images/Cherry_MX_Silver_Switch_37feb_thumb.png) ![blackswitch](https://mechanicalkeyboards.com/switches/images/Cherry_MX_Black_Switch_30ef1_thumb.png)